NikeHop/UniversalPolicies/README.md

 ### Train Inverse Dynamics Models

-To train an inverse dynamics model for a given action space in a specific environment modify the action space and datapath argument in `./configs/ivd.yaml` and run
+The code for the inverse dynamics models can be found in `./diffusion_nl/ivd_model`.
+All the following commands should be run from there.
+To train an inverse dynamics model for a given action space on a specific dataset run:

-`python train.py ./configs/ivd.yaml`
+`python train.py ./configs/ivd.yaml --datapath ../../data/GOTO/standard_83_4_0_False_demos/dataset_83.pkl --action_space 0`

 To train an ivd for all available action spaces in an instance of the BabyAI environment, add the corresponding datapaths to the script `./scripts/train_ivds.sh` and run: